Bird view/satellite image of Mexico city

 ISCN Global Mixer: Identifying safe public spaces for women in Mexico City with the DPPD Method

-In this episode of the ISCN Global Mixer we find out how the Data Powered Positive Deviance Method (DPPD) can be used for positive impact in our cities.
-Robin Nowok from the GIZ Data Lab will present a case that illustrates how safe public spaces for woman in Mexico City can be identified by applying the method.
+In this episode of the ISCN Global Mixer we found out how the Data Powered Positive Deviance Method (DPPD) can be used for positive impact in our cities.
+Robin Nowok from the GIZ Data Lab presented a case that illustrates how safe public spaces for woman in Mexico City can be identified by combining rigorous statistics and qualitative research.

 Event details